 When it comes to fighting back pain, often taking a couple of ibuprofen tablets can work wonders.
 If you are unsure about what will work best for the type of back pain that you have, ask your pharmacist to recommend something.

 You might not like the idea of taking drugs to remedy the pain, but often, they can work wonders.
 My GP advised me that taking painkillers will help you to keep moving and therefore help heal your back quicker.
 Ibuprofen comes in gel form as well as tablets and you may find applying these directly to the location of your pain more effective.
+You could also try natural pain relievers from CFAH.org.

 As well as taking medicine to relieve your back pain, you may find that applying hot and cold compresses also helps.